framework-one/framework-one.github.io/source/documentation/3.5/cfml-and-clojure.markdown

 is that the filename + suffix must be unique across your whole application (within the Clojure code (so also having `src/hello/public/controllers/user.clj` would conflict with `src/hello/admin/controllers/user.clj`).

-You can have additional Clojure code that doesn't follow this convention, but the bean factory `reload()` function only attempts to reload Clojure files that it "knows" about via this convention.
+Aside: You can have additional Clojure code that doesn't follow this convention, but the bean factory `reload()` function only attempts to reload Clojure files that it "knows" about via this convention.
 You can explicitly reload others -- by passing their namespace to
 `reloadClojure=` in the URL, instead of just `all` -- but there are some subtleties there which are beyond the scope of this documentation (if you want to learn more, read the [clojure.core/require docstring](http://clojure.github.io/clojure/clojure.core-api.html#clojure.core/require)